 Now, in conjunction with strength training, protein-rich fruits, vegetables, raw oats and seeds like chia or flax can make a green smoothie meal that contains up to 12-16 grams of complete protein.
 A quality hemp or rice protein powder can double this amount, which might give you better results if you are actively using exercise to build muscle.

-If you do choose to consume dairy, eggs and meat, seek out the highest quality sources.
+If you do choose to consume dairy, eggs and meat, seek out the highest quality sources, but don’t put them in your green smoothies.
 Look for foods that have been pasture-raised, and that come from small-scale, local farms.
 And incorporate these foods in other areas of your diet, rather than in a green smoothie.

-Overall, my muscle-building green smoothie recommendations are to use plenty of protein-rich leafy greens like kale and dandelion greens as well as high-calorie fruit and chia seeds and rely on your workouts to build muscle.
-Add a quality protein supplement if there is a demonstrated need for it or if you are not getting the results you want from your diet alone.
+Overall, my muscle-building green smoothie recommendations are to use plenty of protein-rich leafy greens like kale and dandelion greens as well as high-calorie fruits (bananas, mangoes) and chia seeds, and rely on your workouts to build muscle.
+Add a quality protein supplement to boost the amount of protein in your smoothie.

 Return to the Green Smoothie FAQ.